Best Web Accessibility Testing Tools

 How web accessibility benefits business owners

 If you are a business owner, you may be familiar with the term bounce rate.
-The bounce rate of a website is the rate of how long users stay on a website.
+The bounce rate of a website is the version of a metric that measures the rate of how long users stay on a website.
 Unlike conversion rates that we want to be high, our goal is to have a lower bounce rate.
-The lower the bounce rate, the longer people are staying on the website.
+Following the web accessibility guidelines can significantly contribute to reducing this rate.
+The lower the bounce rate, the better, because it means people are staying on the website longer.
+This is often adhered to within various web entities and is incorporated within their policies pertaining to user retention.

-On the contrary, a higher bounce rate indicates a poorly constructed site.
-A website that ignores the importance of accessibility and lacks necessary elements would be considered a poorly constructed site.
-A poorly constructed website includes things like non-responsive design, lack of color contrast, and missing form labels.
+On the contrary, a higher bounce rate indicates a poorly constructed site version, particularly if it fails to meet web accessibility standards.
+A website that ignores the importance of accessibility and lacks necessary elements would fit this description perfectly.
+Elements of a poorly constructed site include things like non-responsive design, lack of color contrast, and missing form labels.

-Our goal is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
-A study found that 71% of disabled web users will leave a website when it is not accessible.
-This is a large enough percentage to have a significant impact against the overall bounce rate.
-Business owners must prioritize web accessibility to avoid potential loss of customers.
+Our primary aim is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
+A study found that a staggering 71% of disabled web users will leave a website version that does not fulfill accessibility requirements.
+This is a large enough percentage to significantly impact the overall bounce rate.
+Hence, all business entities must incorporate accessibility requirements into their policies to avoid a potential loss of customers.

 How web accessibility benefits developers and Google

-If your web developer argues that web accessibility does not benefit them, then it may be time to find a new developer as it is just undeniable how vital web accessibility for developers is, especially nowadays.
-Developers aim to create high quality websites and know that the cleaner the code is, the faster their websites will run.
-If a website’s load time is slow or a website fails to rank high in search results, the development team is responsible.
-Cleaner code means faster, high quality code.
-Semantically correct code is cleaner code.
-Accessible code is semantically correct.
-This means that code is written according to specifications.
-HTML elements (code) have semantic meaning.
-Developers optimize a website’s accessibility and performance by using code as it is intended.
+If your web developer argues that web accessibility does not benefit them, then it may be time to seek services elsewhere.
+The value of web accessibility for developers, especially in today’s digital version of the age, is undeniable.
+Developers take pride in crafting high-quality websites and understand that cleaner code paves the way for a faster and more proficient website.
+If a website’s load time is slow or it fails to rank high in search results, the development team is usually held accountable.
+HTML elements (code) have semantic meaning, and web entities optimize their website’s accessibility and performance by using code as intended.

 What are the best web accessibility testing tools?

 Like with most things we buy, the best tool is the one that will give us the most bang for our buck.
 When we find a tool that doesn’t use any of our bucks and still does the job, we consider it the best.
-Fortunately, there are many free tools available.
+Fortunately, there are many free web accessibility tools available.
 We will highlight some of the best free tools we’ve found and use often.

-- Browser developer tools
+• Browser developer tools

 Chrome, Firefox, Safari, and Edge all offer powerful developer (dev) tools.
 Don’t let the word “developer” scare you away.
 We find dev tools extremely easy to use even if you aren’t a web developer.
 In order to use dev tools to ensure accessibility check of your website, with a browser window open, access the tools with the Windows keyboard shortcut Ctrl + Shift + I or the Mac keyboard shortcut Cmd + Opt + I.

 With the developer tools open, select the Audit tab and check to make sure the accessibility option is selected.
 Run the audit and view the results.
 You will see a percentage score.
 After all, that’s how we were trained in school to know how well we did on our test, right?
 For this score, it gives you a general idea of accessibility.
 As with all website automated testing tools, although this score is helpful, don’t put all of your faith in this result.
-You still need to perform manual tests. - Color picker extensions
+You still need to perform manual tests.

-- Color contrast checkers
+• Color contrast checkers

 Simulations can be useful but we recommend actually testing the exact colors since they need to pass WCAG requirements anyway.
-Here are two free tools you can use to check color contrast ratios:- SBF Color Contrast Checker/Analyzer
+Here are two free tools you can use to check color contrast ratios:

-This one is helpful if you have the RGBA values for your colors and would like to test colors that include an opacity. - Browser developer tools
+This one is helpful if you have the RGBA values for your colors and would like to test colors that include an opacity.

 Using your browser’s developer tools, select the color swatch for the element whose color you want to test to view the contrast ratio.

-- Assistive Technology
+• Assistive Technology

 Anyone can test with assistive technology, but we recommend using people who actually use assistive technology to test with these tools since this will give you the most accurate results.
 Here are a few screen readers and text zooming tools we like.
 For text zoom, be sure to select a tool like these that zoom text only.